 Group Members

-Joel S. Freundlich, Ph.D., is a Professor of Pharmacology, Physiology and Neuroscience and of Medicine at Rutgers University–New Jersey Medical School.
+Joel S. Freundlich, Ph.D., is a Professor of Pharmacology, Physiology and Neuroscience and of Medicine at Rutgers University–New Jersey Medical School with membership in the Center for Emerging and Reemerging Pathogens, the Graduate Program in Medicinal Chemistry, and the Rutgers Cancer Institute.
 Prior to his return to academic research, he spent eight years in the pharmaceutical industry as a medicinal chemist.
 His undergraduate and master’s degree training were in chemical engineering at Cornell University as a McMullen Dean’s Scholar.
 He received his doctorate in organic chemistry from the Massachusetts Institute of Technology under the tutelage of 2005 Nobel Prize in Chemistry awardee Richard Schrock.

 Link to CV